ankitDits/ask-your-pdf/README.md

    ```

 ## Usage
-- Register and login via the frontend.
+1. Register and login via the frontend.
-- Upload PDFs and chat about their content.
+2. Upload PDFs and chat about their content.
-- All data is stored locally in SQLite.
+3. View chat history for each PDF.
+4. Logout securely when done.

 ## Notes
-- Update the LLM model path in `backend/llm.py` as needed.
+- Update the LLM model endpoint in `backend/llm.py` if needed.
 - For production, change the JWT secret key and use secure deployment practices.
+- All data is stored locally in SQLite, Chroma vector DB, and `uploaded_pdfs/`.